ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[R180]** The "Add BPI User" or "Remove BPI User" Operation MUST satisfy the following conditions to be valid:
 * The digital signature over the operation's content is valid
 * The digital signature's public key is cryptographically tied to the unique identifier of the invoking BPI User
-* The unique identifier of the invoking BPI User is in the list of authorized BPI User on the IVSM
+* The unique identifier of the invoking BPI User is in the list of authorized BPI Users on the IVSM
 * The cryptographically secured and masked secret supplied by the invoking BPI User matches the one stored in the IVSM for that BPI User
-* The unique IVSM identifer provided by the invoking BPI User matches the unique identifier of the IVSM.
+* The unique IVSM identifier provided by the invoking BPI User matches the unique identifier of the IVSM.

-**[R181]** A newly added BPI User MUST be approved by a quorum of authorized BPI User on the IVSM.
+**[R181]** A newly added BPI User MUST be approved by a quorum of authorized BPI Users on the IVSM.

 **[R182]** The quorum required to add a new BPI User to an IVSM MUST be defined in the State Synchronization and Advancement Predicate of the IVSM.